Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

-and $P_i$ represents the maximum load applied for the crack length $a_i$.
-The compliance calibration values of $\%G_i$ ($i=1,2$) are also tabulated in \Cref{tab_exp}.
-In this work, it was attempted to set $P_i$ satisfying the minimum $\%G_i$ requirement (i.e., $\%G_i \simeq 15$) to keep the FPZs intact prior to fracture tests.
-Among the twenty-four data sets (see \Cref{tab_exp}), only $\%G_1$ of the S1SP3 specimen and $\%G_2$ of the S3SP1 specimen ($14.55$ and $14.78~\%$, respectively) could not meet the requirement but were still very close to the threshold value.
-It also needs to be noted that $\bar{E}_\text{1f}$ of the specimens were broadly consistent and thus the inconsistency in the load-displacement curve slopes of the same-size specimens (see \cref{fig_exp_load_displacement}) could be caused by some variance in the actual dimensions of the specimens.
+The analysis results are tabulated in \Cref{tab_exp} for the peak load (or the fracture load) $P_\text{max}$, the effective flexural modulus $\bar{E}_\text{1f}$, and the LEFM mode-II interlaminar fracture energy $G_\text{f,LEFM}$.
+The compliance calibration method described in the ASTM D7905/D7905M-19e1 testing manual was applied to characterize $G_\text{f,LEFM}$ and $\bar{E}_\text{1f}$.
+The manual specifies that the maximum load $P_j$ ($j=1,2$) for compliance calibration should be set to achieve $15\%$ to $35\%$ of $G_\text{f,LEFM}$.
+In this work, it was attempted to set $P_j$ to satisfy the minimum requirement (i.e., $15\%$ of $G_\text{f,LEFM}$) to keep the FPZs intact prior to actual fracture tests.
+It needs to be noted that $\bar{E}_\text{1f}$ of the specimens were broadly consistent, and thus the inconsistency in the load-displacement curve slopes of the same-size specimens could be caused by some variances in the actual dimensions of the specimens.
+The larger scaling factors led to higher $P_\text{max}$ and $G_\text{f,LEFM}$ than the smaller ones, while $P_\text{max}$ and $G_\text{f,LEFM}$ did not proportionally increase with an increase in the scaling factor.